 Graph of Orange Garnets

-Color Change Garnet & Spessartine: The composition of orange Color Change Garnet can sometimes be very close to standard orange Spessartine, as we can see by the highest red point #38 next to the Spessartine green point #8 in the upper right portion of the graph above.
-The 2 gems have nearly identical refractive indices within the measurable range of the refractometer fluid.
-In this case, orange Color Change Garnet (below left, from Madagascar) can be distinguished from the pure orange Spessartine (below right, from Namibia) by red tones in the body color, and red flash in incandescent light.
-The orange Color Change Garnet is also distinguished by red fluorescence under blue laser light.
+Color Change Spessartine & Orange Spessartine: The composition of orange Color Change Spessartine can sometimes be very close to standard orange Spessartine, as we can see by the highest red point #38 for Color Change Garnet next to the Spessartine green point #8 in the upper right portion of the graph above.
+The 2 gems have nearly identical refractive indices that are within the measurable range of the refractometer fluid.
+In this case, orange Color Change Spessartine Garnet (below left, #38 from Madagascar) can be distinguished from the pure orange Spessartine (below right, #8 from Namibia) by red tones in the body color, and a flash of red color in incandescent light and by red fluorescence under blue laser light due to chromium.

 Orange Color Change Garnet #38 and Orange Spessartine #8

-Pastel Pyrope & Hessonite: Orange Pastel Pyrope is very rare and is easily distinguished by its low refractive index (under 1.745) relative to other orange Pyralspites (above 1.755).
+Pastel Pyrope & Hessonite: Orange Pastel Pyrope is very rare and is easily distinguished from other orange Pyralspites by its low refractive index (under 1.745).
+Other orange Pyralspites have a refractive index above 1.755.
 However, the refractive index of Pastel Pyrope falls in the same range as that of Hessonite Garnet, which is an orange Grossular Garnet.
-These gems can be separated by magnetic response.
-Pastel Pyrope shows a Drag response to an N52 magnet, while Hessonite has a much lower magnetic susceptibility and rarely shows any direct response.
+These gems also cannot be separated by magnetic response.
+Pastel Pyrope shows a Drag response to an N52 magnet, but dark orange Hessonite can also show a Drag response.
+A Hoover balance allows us to separate the two species, as the magnetic susceptibility of orange Pastel Pyrope is above the magnetic susceptibility range for Hessonite.
 Magnification with a loupe or microscope may also reveal structural differences.
-Large granular inclusions and/or wavy "treacle" patterns are frequently seen in Hessonite.
+Large granular inclusions and/or wavy "treacle" patterns are frequently seen in Hessonite, but not in Pastel Pyrope.

 Orange Pastel Pyrope